 It’s culminated in a new generation of journalists ‘questioning whether, in a hyper-partisan, digital world, objectivity is even desirable.”

-In fact the Dean of the prestigious Columbia Journalism School has even described objectivity as an “inherited shibboleth.”
+In fact the dean of the prestigious Columbia Journalism School has even described objectivity as an “inherited shibboleth.”

 In his book The View from Somewhere, Lewis Raven Wallace argues against journalist neutrality and advocates for the validity of news told from distinctly subjective voices.

 Wallace stipulates that upholding the centrality of facts and the necessary discipline of verification remain crucial.
-But argues for the dismissal of the damaging mythology of “objective” media coverage, so journalists can better confront social injustice.

 Many mainstream journalists now use personal social media feeds to clearly articulate their views on social issues, while still seeking to write in the traditional objective form of journalism.
+(BBC/ABC)

-Industry thought leaders argue that organisations can longer afford to not take a stand on important social and industry issues pertaining to their business, as MeToo, BlackLives Matter and Climate change have all demonstrated.
+Organisations can longer afford to not take a stand on important social and industry issues pertaining to their business, as MeToo, BlackLives Matter and Climate change have all demonstrated.

-While advocacy journalism no doubt has its place, businesses would be better served taking a more nuanced approach, looking towards new reporting methods such as Constructive journalism and Solutions journalism that seek to circulate “timely knowledge to help society self-correct, spotlighting adaptive responses that people and communities can learn from.”
+And while advocacy journalism no doubt has its place, businesses would be better served taking a more nuanced approach, looking towards new reporting methods such as Constructive journalism and Solutions journalism that seek to circulate “timely knowledge to help society self-correct, spotlighting adaptive responses that people and communities can learn from.”

-This adds perspective, expertise and resources to the global digital discourse, while broadcasting an organisation’s values, expertise and credibility in its area of focus.
+This adds valuable perspective, expertise and resources to the global digital discourse, while broadcasting an organisation’s values, expertise and credibility in its area of focus.